numberscope/backscope/README.md

 Now you should again be ready to run the backscope server.

+## Endpoints

+This section documents all of the endpoints provided by the backscope server.
+All of them return JSON data with the specified keys and values.
+Also, every endpoint includes the key 'id' with value the OEIS id for the sake of verifying that it is the data as requested.
+In case of an OEIS_ID that does not match anything in the OEIS, an error string is returned.
+Note that the angle brackets
+<> in the URLS indicate where subsitutions are made, they should not be present
+in the URLs actually used.

+Also note that if any of the requests are made for a given sequence, then the back end will in the background obtain all of the data necessary to respond to all of the endpoints for future requests concerning that sequence without going back to the OEIS.

+### URL: api/get_oeis_values/<OEIS_ID>/<COUNT>

+This is the most rapid endpoint, it makes at most one request to the OEIS server (and only if the OEIS_ID has not previously been requested).

+#### Key: name

+A string giving the official name of the OEIS sequence with id OEIS_ID, if already known to backscope, or a temporary name if not.

+#### Key: values

+An array of _strings_ (of digits) giving the first COUNT values of the sequence with id OEIS_ID.
+Since some sequence values correspond to extremely large numbers, strings are used to avoid the limitations of any particular numeric datatype.

+### URL: api/get_oeis_name_and_values/<OEIS_ID>

+Potentially a bit slower than the above URL, it may make an extra request to ensure that the name is correct.

+#### Key: name

+A string giving the official name of the OEIS sequence with id OEIS_ID

+#### Key: values

+An array of strings (of digits) giving all values of the sequence with id OEIS_ID known to the OEIS.

+### URL: api/get_oeis_metadata/<OEIS_ID>

+A potentially very slow endpoint (if the sequence is unknown to the backscope);
+may make hundreds of requests to the OEIS to generate all of the back references to the sequence.

+#### Key: name

+A string giving the official name of the OEIS sequence with id OEIS_ID

+#### Key: xrefs

+A string which is the concatenation (separated by newlines) of all of the OEIS text "xref" records for the sequence with id OEIS_ID.

+#### Key: backrefs

+An array of strings giving all OEIS ids that mention the given OEIS_ID.

 ## Other information about the backscope project

 ### Description of Directories: